DuranRafid/eMED-DNA/README.md

 C. MAC

-    1. You need to have [brew](https://brew.sh/) installed on your mac.
+    1. You need to have Markup : [Named Link](http://www.google.fr/) installed on your mac.
     2. The run the following command.
        - brew update
        - brew install python-gdcm